 Check out part two!
 You’ll be expanding your blanket from both long sides, so grab part one and some DK yarns to get started.
 And don’t worry too much if you have a couple of wonky edges at this stage, because you won’t need to block the blanket until all four parts are complete.

 It’s time for part three of our blanket crochet-along!
-We hope you’re enjoying seeing the blanket come to life.
 This time around, you’ll be adding pastel-coloured detailing on both long sides.

 Want more?
 Subscribe to Let’s Get Crafting now!